-To facilitate a good discussion with your patients, it may be helpful to use techniques including motivational interviewing and behavioral therapy.
-The aim of this education booklet is to present a foundation for these techniques that will hopefully enable you to have an effective consultation around weight with your patients.
+To facilitate a good discussion with your patients, it may be helpful to use techniques such as motivational interviewing and behavioral therapy.
+The aim of this education booklet is to present a foundation for these techniques that will hopefully enable you to have an effective consultation around weight loss with your patients.